 Local compression and inflammation of cranial nerves can lead to several partial or complete cranial neuropathies including:

 Septic cavernous venous thrombosis can result in the central nervous system or infectious pulmonary complications.
 Because the dural venous and cavernous system is valveless, this venous blood can communicate with the dural sinuses and cerebral and emissary veins leading to meningitis, dural empyema or brain abscess.
 Infection can spread via the jugular vein to the pulmonary vasculature resulting in septic emboli or abscess, pneumonia or empyema.

 Stroke can occur following carotid artery narrowing, vasculitis, or hemorrhagic infarction following progression to cortical vein thrombosis.

-Hypopituitarism can occur due to ischemia or direct spread of infection.
+Hypopituitarism can occur due to ischemia or the direct spread of infection.

 Patients with cavernous sinus thrombosis most commonly complain of fever, headache (50% to 90%), periorbital swelling and pain, vision changes, such as photophobia, diplopia, loss of vision.
 Symptoms may be present at onset or progress subacutely over days.
+Usually, it starts with one eye and then progresses to another eye.
 Less common symptoms may include rigors, stiff neck, facial numbness, confusion, seizures, stroke symptoms, or coma.